Battle of Olustee: Battle

 The battle raged throughout the afternoon until, as Finegan committed the last of his reserves, the Union line broke and began to retreat.
-Finegan did not exploit the retreat, allowing most of the fleeing Union forces to reach Jacksonville.
-The Confederates did make a final attempt to engage the rear element of Seymour's forces just before nightfall, but they were repulsed by elements of the 54th Massachusetts Volunteer Infantry Regiment and the 35th United States Colored Troops, both composed of Black soldiers.
+Finegan did not exploit the retreat and allowed most of the fleeing Union forces to reach Jacksonville.
+It is claimed in letters and memoirs from Confederate officers the reason that the Confederate troops could not exploit the retreat was because they were killing the surviving wounded and captured black troops.
+It was at this stage that Lieutenant Colonel Benjamin Sample, a pre-war southern abolitionist, seeing the slaughter of the black troops, broke out in tears and begged those around him to cease the killing, crying out, "Good Lord, stay your hand! they're men, damn you, they're men!"
+The Confederates made a final attempt to engage the rear element of Seymour's forces just before nightfall but were repulsed by elements of the 54th Massachusetts Volunteer Infantry Regiment and the 35th United States Colored Troops, both composed of Black soldiers.

 Aftermath

-Union casualties were 203 killed, 1,152 wounded, and 506 missing, a total of 1,861 men—about 34 percent.
-Confederate losses were lower: 93 killed, 847 wounded, and 6 missing, a total of 946 casualties in all—but still about 19 percent.
+Union casualties were 203 killed, 1,152 wounded, and 506 missing, a total of 1,861 men, about 34 percent.
+Confederate losses were lower: 93 killed, 848 wounded, and 8 missing, a total of 949 casualties in all but still about 19 percent.
 Union forces also lost six artillery pieces and 39 horses that were captured.
-The ratio of Union casualties to the number of troops involved made this the second bloodiest battle of the War for the Union, with 265 casualties per 1,000 troops.
-Soldiers on both sides were veterans of the great battles in the eastern and western theaters of war, but many of them remarked in letters and diaries that they had never undergone such terrible fighting.
+The ratio of Union casualties to the number of troops involved made it the second-bloodiest battle of the War for the Union, with 265 casualties per 1,000 troops.
+Soldiers on both sides were veterans of the great battles in the eastern and the western theaters of the war, but many of them remarked in letters and diaries that they had never undergone such terrible fighting.
 The Confederate dead were buried at Oaklawn Cemetery in nearby Lake City.

-The Union losses caused Northern authorities to question the necessity of further Union involvement in the militarily insignificant state of Florida.
+The Union losses caused Northern authorities to question the necessity of further Union involvement in the militarily-insignificant state of Florida.

 On the morning of February 22, as the Union forces were still retreating to Jacksonville, the 54th Massachusetts was ordered to countermarch back to Ten-Mile Station.
-The locomotive of a train carrying wounded Union soldiers had broken down and the wounded were in danger of capture.
+The locomotive of a train carrying wounded Union soldiers had broken down, and the wounded were in danger of capture.
 When the 54th Massachusetts arrived, the men attached ropes to the engine and cars and manually pulled the train approximately three miles to Camp Finegan, where horses were secured to help pull the train.
-After that, the train was pulled by both men and horses to Jacksonville for a total distance of 10 miles (16 km).
+The train was then pulled by both men and horses to Jacksonville for a total distance of 10 miles (16 km).
 It took 42 hours to pull the train that distance.